 We will not be running a visiting fellowship competition for the Fall 2020-21 year.

-Each year CHI offers up to six visiting fellowships to scholars from outside Penn State.
+Each year CHI offers up to three visiting fellowships to scholars from outside Penn State.
 Fellows pursue their own research and writing, while helping to create a vibrant intellectual community.
 Fellowship applicants must have a PhD or equivalent scholarly credentials along with a record of peer-reviewed work.
 Emerging scholars as well as senior scholars are encouraged to apply.
 Applicants from all parts of the world are welcome; U.S. citizenship is not a requirement.
 CHI also encourages co-applications from groups of two or more people working on a single project.
-At least one Fellow each year will have a background in or a research project oriented towards library research.

 Financial support for Fellows depends on current salary and rank.
 Junior Fellowships are usually offered for a two-year period.
 Junior Fellows teach one course per year, at the graduate or undergraduate level, in a department appropriate to their disciplinary training.
 Senior Fellowships are offered for one year and carry no teaching obligation.
 All Fellows receive modest research/travel funding.
-Salaries for all Fellows are approximately $50,000 (for 2018-19).
+Currently salaries for all Fellows are approximately $50,000.
 Applications for Visiting Fellowships are usually announced in the Fall semester, with a deadline in January.